How does a permanent relaxer work?

 - A great moisturizing shampoo: The good shampoos will cost more.
 However, the better shampoos use more gentle cleansers and are generally more concentrated.
 You might find they actually save you money over the course of time.
 But, you will find that your hair will quickly look and feel better.

 - A conditioner that has a fairly low pH.
 A lower pH conditioner (lower than 7) will be pH balanced to slightly acidify the hair.
 Acidifying the hair will make it shine more and reduce tangles.

 - A good deep conditioning treatment or a hot oil treatment that you like.
-This is really enhanced with the use of conditioning heat cap which opens up the cutilcles and drives the treament deep into the hair shft.
+This is really enhanced with the use of conditioning heat cap which opens up the cuticles and drives the treatment deep into the hair shaft.
 This is especially critical for dry brittle hair that has been damaged by neglect, abuse, heat, sun and/or chemicals.
 We have several here: Hair Repair Products

 - A leave in conditioner like our Knot No More.
 Knot No More is a product you can use to moisturize frequently.
 This is what you're going ot use on your hair after you've cleaned it and between washings.
 This product should provide moisture at a minimum and preferably oil and moisture.